 The legal professionals at Stewart Bell, PLLC have successfully recovered millions in compensation for our clients and work quickly to obtain the MAXIMUM damages amount for your case.

 To find out how we can help you, call us today at 304-345-1700.
 We only get paid when we obtain a recovery on your behalf.

 How Our West Virginia Slip and Fall Lawyers Can Help You

 At Stewart Bell, PLLC, our attorneys have a thorough understanding of the laws surrounding premises liability cases.
 Working with a West Virginia slip and fall lawyer will, first and foremost, help you determine whether you have a valid slip and fall claim.
-Having an experienced legal team in your corner is a critical step in filing a claim successfully, and Stewart Bell, PLLC is proud to have represented the citizens of West Virginia for 30 years.
+Having an experienced legal team in your corner is a critical step in filing a claim successfully, and Stewart Bell, PLLC is proud to have represented the citizens in Charleston, Dunbar, Huntington, and cities across the state for over 30 years.